Benberry1/node-express-store-api/README.md

 ### Access API via your browser

 1. Visit the [Node & Express Store API](https://node-express-store-api.herokuapp.com/).
 2. Click on 'products' and you will see that your browser redirects to the endpoint '/api/v1/products' - You are only able to GET the products in this API as the focus was to deliver the products.
-While also offering parameters in order to filter products.
+While also offering parameters in order to filter.

 3. To explore the funtionality of the API you can use a dekstop client such as Insomnia or Postman to make your GET request.
 Or simply change the address directly in your browser.